 The ClientProtocol policy can be set either by a client or server, but not both for the same object reference.
 Servers can publish particular protocol requirements and preferences on a per-object basis.
 In contrast, clients can use this policy to change protocol policies on a per-invocation basis.
-If set on the server, the ClientProtocol policy is propagated to the client in the object reference, as shown in Figure 8.
+If set on the server, the ClientProtocol policy is propagated to the client in the object reference, as shown in Figure 7.
 This figure illustrates how a server can designate the protocols available to the client.
-The server publishes the VME, ATM, and RTP protocols, in that order, in a tagged component in the object reference.
-The client then must abide by the ClientProtocol policy propagated by the server and select from one of these three protocols, ignoring any protocols that it does not support.
+The server publishes the VME, ATM, or RTP protocols, in that order, in a tagged component in the object reference.
+The client then must abide by the ClientProtocol policy propagated by the server and select from one of these three protocols.
 This feature allows a server to enforce specific inter-ORB protocol requirements on clients.

-Figure 8: Configuring and Selecting Protocol Properties
+Figure 7: Configuring and Selecting Protocol Properties